xkhaib00/digital-electronics-2/lab9-project1/README.md

 Put flowchats of your algorithm(s).
 Write descriptive text of your libraries and source files.
 Put direct links to these files in `src` or `lib` folders.

 In this project, libraries were used that were previously used in past labs.
 These are libraries `LCD` for working with a display, an `UART` library for displaying parameters in the console, a `GPIO` library for signal processing on pins, and a `timer.h`.
+All the work of our project is in the `main.c` file.

 ## Video